colloquy/colloquy/README.md

 ## Build & Run

 To build and run an app, open up `Colloquy.xcworkspace` and select the appropriate scheme from the dropdown menu.
 For macOS builds `Colloquy (Aggregate)` is the correct target, and iOS builds should use `Colloquy (iOS)`.

-## Additional Documentation

-… can be found at http://colloquy.info/project/wiki, but it might be outdated.